CS-433/ml-project-1-bkm/README.md

 `python run.py`

 on the terminal or powershell.
-This will generate a file called `OUTPUT.csv` with exactly the same results as presented on AIcrowd.
+This will generate a file called `bkm_sample_submission.csv` with exactly the same results as presented on AIcrowd.

 NOTE: When running the script it may give a deprecation warning about ragged nested sequences.
 However, the program runs regardless and it does not affect the final output.